jeka-dev/working-examples/kubernetes/README.md

 [project-dependencies.txt](jeka/project-dependencies.txt) specifies dependencies.

 A [Kube KBean](jeka/def/kube/Kube.java) defines the entry points to interact with command-line or the IDE.
-This BBean delegates the tasks to following classes :
+This KBean delegates the tasks to following classes :
-- [Images](jeka/def/kube/Images.java) : Produces the container image.
+- [Image](jeka/def/kube/Image.java) : Produces the container image.
 - [Resources](jeka//def/kube/Resources.java) : Defines an object model of the Kubernetes resources to deploy.
-- [Patch](jeka/def/kube/Patch.java) : Defines the variants to apply according deployment environment (K8s resources and container registry).

 ## The image

-The image is built using *Jib* technology, so we don't need a local Docker deamon to build the image.
+The image is built using *Jib* technology, so we don't need a local Docker daemon to build the image.

-The `Ìmages` class needs 2 parameters to build image :
+The `Ìmage` class needs 2 parameters to build image :
-- The registry to deploy the build image.
-Note that it is also possible to build image as file (tarball) or
-  to deploy it on a docker daemon but as k8s require a registry to fetch the image, this intermediate stage in not relevant.
 - The `SpringbootJkBean` that contains all info to actually bbuid the image (location of classes and libs, and the main class name).
+- An optional version for tagging the image (default is *latest*)

 ## The Kubernetes Resources

-Class `Resources`define an object model of the k8s resources to deploy.
-The model instance is construct from yaml static resources.
+Class `Resources` defines an object model of the k8s resources to deploy.
+The model instance is constructed from yaml static resources.
 This class proposes methods to :
 - modify the model conveniently (setters)
 - render the model in yaml format

-The model is based on an library which works with immutable object, making deep structure modification a little bit tedious.
-This is mitigated with the usage of setter methods to wrap common modifications.

-## The Patches to deal with multi environment

-Each patch instance describe the modifications to apply for a given environment.
-In this pattern, patches are defined relatively from another to minimize the the change description.

-For simplicity sake, here, we use a single k8s cluster but each environment deploys to a distinct namespace.

-In *local*, the application run on a single pod while in higher environment, it deploys on 2 replicas.
+- Factory methods for creating `Resources`objects customised for predefined environments

 ## The Kube KBean